-The neutron flux used for the activation calculations was generated by the one-dimensional discrete ordinates neutron transport code ONEDANT.
-The activation analysis was performed using the activation code DKR-PULSAR2.0.
+The neutron flux used for the activation calculations was generated by the onedimensional discrete ordinates neutron ONEDANT. transport code activation analysis was performed using the activation code DKR-PULSAR2.0.
 The code combined the neutron flux with the FENDL/A-2.0 cross section library to calculate the activity and decay heat as a function of time following shutdown.
-Figures 1 and 2 show the specific activity values for the inboard and outboard regions of the option 1 design as a function of time following shutdown, respectively.
-Figures 3 and 4 show the specific activity values for the inboard and outboard regions of the option 2, respectively.
-Figures 5 and 6 show the specific decay heat values for the inboard and outboard regions of option 1 as a function of time following shutdown, respectively.
-Figures 7 and 8 show the specific decay heat values for the inboard and outboard regions of option 2, respectively.
-Finally, figures 9 and 10 show the specific activity and decay heat generated in the divertor.
-As shown in figures 1-8, the levels of activity and decay heat generated in the two options are comparable.
+Figures 5.10-1 and 5.10-2 show the specific activity values for the inboard and outboard regions of the option 1 design as a function of time following shutdown, respectively.
+Figures 5.10-3 and 5.10-4 show the specific activity values for the inboard and outboard regions of the option 2, respectively.
+Figures 5.10-5 and 5.10-6 show the specific decay heat values for the inboard and outboard regions of option 1 as a function of time following shutdown, respectively.
+Figures 5.10-7 and 5.10-8 show the specific decay heat values for the inboard and outboard regions of option 2, respectively.
+Finally, figures 5.10-9 and 5.10-10 show the specific activity and decay heat generated in the divertor.
+As shown in figures 5.10-1 to 5.10-8, the levels of activity and decay heat generated in the two options are comparable.
 The plasma facing components, first wall on the inboard and outboard sides as well as the divertor, produce the highest levels of specific activity and decay heat.
-However, the favorable operational schedule allows for the decay of short-lived radionuclides between pulses resulting in low levels of activity and decay heat at shutown.
+However, the favorable operational schedule allows for the decay of short-lived radionuclides between pulses resulting in low levels of activity and decay heat at shutdown.

-Fig. 1.
+Fig. 5.10-1.
 Activity induced in the inboard side of option 1.

-Fig. 2.
+Fig. 5.10-2.
 Activity induced in the outboard side of option 1.

-Fig. 3.
+Fig. 5.10-3.
 Decay heat induced in the inboard side of option 1.

-Fig. 4.
+Fig. 5.10-4.
 Decay heat induced in the outboard side of option 1.

-Fig. 5.
+Fig. 5.10-5.
 Activity induced in the inboard side of option 2.

-Fig. 6.
+Fig. 5.10-6.
 Activity induced in the outboard side of option 2.

-Fig. 7.
+Fig. 5.10-7.
 Decay heat induced in the inboard side of option 2.

-Fig. 8.
+Fig. 5.10-8.
 Decay heat induced in the outboard side of option 2.

-Fig. 9.
+Fig. 5.10-9.
 Activity induced in the divertor.

-Fig. 10.
+Fig. 5.10-10.
 Decay heat induced in the divertor.